AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

 Unfortunately, the compiler will not complain because `operator==` is defined.
-Since there is a
+Since there's a
 constructor for `Array` that takes a single `int` argument, the compiler generates code that looks
-like
+like:

 ``` cpp
 for (int i = 0; i < 10; ++i)
   if (a == static_cast< Array<int> >(b[i])) ...
 ```

-To solve this problem, the `explicit` keyword exists to tell compilers that they may not use the
-constructor for implicit conversions.
+The `explicit` keyword tells compilers that they may not use the constructor for implicit conversions.

 ``` cpp
 template<class T>